ShiftyKitty/MS4-Abhaile/README.md

 <br>

-- CSS and JS for product images was taken and adapted from [divanov11](https://github.com/divanov11/image_slider_frontend) Github
+- CSS and JS for product hover images were taken and adapted from [divanov11](https://github.com/divanov11/image_slider_frontend) Github

 - Idea for Homepage and Element page headers came from [epilande](https://codepen.io/epilande/pen/usHIw) on Codepen.
 Originally from [StackOverflow](https://stackoverflow.com/)